-- Isolation drives the need for more & different connection.
+- Isolation drives the need for more & different connections.
 It’s harder to connect when we are remote, so there is a new need appearing.

-- Risk from Cyber-threats has grown – one bad attack and your event is destroyed.
+- The risk from Cyber-threats has grown – one bad attack and your event is destroyed.

 Finally, the observations are numbers one to three.

 - Increased Attendee-Speaker interaction – the virtual platform has created a new value proposition.
 Speaker-to-attendee interaction is easier.

 - Well-Architected practice helps problem prevention.
 Failure is not an option, so the platform needs to be very robust.
 Don’t custom-build it for a few extra features, play it safe and rent from a market leader.